 Not in my wildest dreams did I see myself as a Salesforce Trainer.
 And now, there I am, five years later, being a full-time Salesforce Trainer.
 And let me tell you that it’s been the best career change of my life.

 It all started with a job as a Salesforce Project Manager I had taken on a little while back.
 Read about how I stumbled upon Salesforce in my previous article.

 Based on the very limited knowledge of the Salesforce platform that I had at the time, I more or less guesstimated what this CRM platform was capable of and what it was not capable of.
 Yes, we did have a great consulting partner and in-house IT support, but when you don’t understand the basics properly, they can tell you anything, right?

 Not long into my job, my manager asked me whether I wanted to attend a Salesforce Administrator Training.
 Guess what, I rejected.
-I knew secretly, if I did that I will have to do administrative jobs too, not just managing the projects.
+I knew secretly if I did that I will have to do administrative jobs too, not just manage the projects.
 I was busy enough!

 Wow, I cannot tell you enough how enlightening that was.
 All these features and functionalities that Salesforce can do, that I had no idea about.
 I didn’t even know these features existed, and they were right there in front of my eyes.

 I had to (of course secretly to myself) admit, that I really enjoyed that week of training.
 I learned all the essential elements the Salesforce platform had on offer.
 Back at work, of course as expected, I had to take on a few administrative tasks.
 But let me tell you that I was getting into the groove and really enjoyed working with the setup of the system and seeing successful changes come to life firsthand.